 | 10/03/25 @ Polson | 122 |

 They were just one part of a punishing run game: Whitefish was unstoppable on the ground and finished the game with 214 rushing yards.
-That strong performance was nothing new for the team: they've now rushed for at least 197 rushing yards in five consecutive matchups.
+That strong performance was nothing new for the team: they've now rushed for at least 197 rushing yards in five consecutive contests.

 Butte Central Catholic didn't go easy on the quarterback and picked off two passes before the game was over.
 The picks came courtesy of Noah Sutton and Henly Mansanti.